redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```shell-script
 export TNF_EXAMPLE_CNF_NAMESPACE="tnf" #tnf for example
 ```
-# Test-partner

-test-partner provides the basic configuration to create a CNF Test Partner Pod (TPP), which is used to verify proper operation of a Partner Vendor's Pod Under Test in a CNF Certification Cluster.
-The Pod is composed of a single container, which is based off Universal Base Image (UBI) 8.
-A minimal set of tools is installed on top of the base image to fulfill CNF Test dependency requirements:
-* iputils (for ping)
-* iproute (for ip)

-If you are using a different test partner pod, please ensure you provide these or the image will be unable to run all CNF Certification tests.

 ## Cloning the repository

 The repository can be cloned to local machine using: